barseghyanartur/django-elasticsearch-dsl-drf/docs_src/indexing_troubleshooting.rst

 exceptions.

 A couple of possible solutions (complimentary) are listed below.
 All of them are independent and not strictly related to each other.
-Thus, you may use just just one or a couple or all of them.
+Thus, you may just use one or a couple or all of them.
 It's totally up to you.

 Timeout
 -------